MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/compat/data-that-the-telemetry-agent-collects-in-office.md

 localization_priority: Normal
 ms.collection: Ent_O365
 ms.custom: Ent_Office_Compat
-description: "Learn about the data that the Office Telemetry Dashboard agent collects in Office."
+description: "Learn about the data collected by the agent for Office Telemetry Dashboard."
 ---

-# Data that the Office Telemetry Dashboard agent collects in Office
+# Data collected by the agent for Office Telemetry Dashboard

 ***Applies to:*** *Office 365 ProPlus, Office 2019, and Office 2016*